dfaio/dfaio.github.io/_posts/2015-04-03-a-univeral-register-machine.md

 {% endhighlight %}

 For pop, given our specific encoding, it happens to be useful to define a div macro that has conditional branches, depending on the value of the bit we just removed.

+{% highlight asm linenos %}
+# div2 r k l
+dec u 2 3 # zero-out register u
+dec r 4 5 # u = r; r = 0
+inc u 3
+dec u 6 k # if u is zero, r was even dec u 7 l # if u is zero, r was odd inc r 5
+{% endhighlight %}

+This is a bit more subtle.
+We first zero out some dummy register u, and then move r's contents into u.
+Then, we decrement u twice and increment r once.
+If, in the first dec instruction, we find that we've hit zero, then u was originally even, as an even number of dec instructions preceded it.
+Similarly, if we hit zero before the second dec instruction, there was an odd number of decrements prior to us, so r must have been odd.

+With this macro, pop becomes fairly straightforward:

+{% highlight asm linenos %}
+# pop r s k
+div2 r 3 - # get rid of leading 1
+div2 r 4 5 # eat up all zeroes, add to s
+inc s 3
+add r r 6  # We also ate the next 1, so fix that dec u 6 7 inc u 8 add r u k
+{% endhighlight %}

+Where \\(\texttt{add}\\) is some destructive add macro.
+Note that there is no third argument to the first \\(\texttt{div2}\\) instruction, as our precondition is that r holds a valid sequence number, whose least significant bit is guaranteed to be 1.
+So we leave this behavior undefined.

+{% highlight asm linenos %}
+# read r t s k
+copy r u 2   # u = r (non-destructive copy) dec t 4 5
+pop u s 3
+pop u s k
+{% endhighlight %}
+{% highlight asm linenos %}
+# write r t s k   # r[t] = s; goto k, halt if out of bounds
+{% endhighlight %}

+### A URMP

+With these macros in hand, we can write the man himself: a universal register machine program!
+Here are the registers we use for our program:

+{% highlight c %}
+P - our simulated program
+C - the code number of P
+x - input to P
+R - simulates registers of P
+I - instructions of P
+p - program counter
+{% endhighlight %}

+{% highlight asm linenos %}
+copy  c r 2
+write r p x 3
+read  c p i 4
+pop   i r 5
+zero  i 14 6
+pop   i p 7
+read  r r x 8
+zero  i 9 10
+inc   x 13
+zero  x 11 12
+pop   i p 3
+dec   x 13 13
+write r r x 3
+halt
+{% endhighlight %}